Charting the new physics through one-loop effects in the muon magnetic dipole moment: The in simplified models

-Besides the renormalizable interactions, there can be high dimensional operators.
-The contributions from four fermion operators, two fermion operators, and bosonic operators, are presented in the SMEFT framework \cite{Jenkins:2013wua, Alonso:2013hga} and low energy EFT framework \cite{Jenkins:2017dyc, Aebischer:2021uvt}.
+Besides the renormalizable interactions, there can be high-dimensional operators.
+The contributions from four fermion operators, two fermion operators, and bosonic operators are presented in the SMEFT (standard model effective field theory) framework \cite{Jenkins:2013wua, Alonso:2013hga} and low energy EFT framework \cite{Jenkins:2017dyc, Aebischer:2021uvt}.